 Honda’s one-of-a-kind pink polka dot 2018 Odyssey – “Minnie Van”

-This exhibit was unique as each day they had kits that they were putting together for a different nonprofit.
-As attendees we got to help create those kits.
+Each day they had kits that they were putting together for a different nonprofit.
+As attendees, we got to help create those kits.
 I stopped by on day one when they were making adventure kits.

 The front of the Disney Citizenship booth